 Located in a coastal valley along the Gaviota Coast, approximately 25 miles west of Santa Barbara, Baron Ranch (Ranch) is comprised of 1,083 acres and is managed by the County Public Works Department, Resource Recovery & Waste Management Division.
 Portions of the Ranch have historically been developed with avocado orchards, however, due to the age of the orchards and their declining productivity, agricultural activities were recently suspended.
 The Ranch contains a six-mile loop with a trailhead at the Calle Real frontage road that parallels the north side of Highway 101.
 The Baron Ranch Trail (Trail) is generally located west of Arroyo Quemado Creek (Creek) and extends to the West Camino Cielo jeepway at the crest of the Santa Ynez Mountains.
 It is currently open only to hikers Saturday through Monday of each week, from 8:00 a.m. to dusk.
 Trail user groups have submitted a proposal to connect this trail to the Camino Cielo area at the crest of the Santa Ynez Mountains on U.S. Forest Service land.

 To expand the recreational use of the Trail, the Public Works Department, in consultation with the County Parks Division and trail user groups, is working to move the lower/southern portion of the trail to the western side of the Creek.
 This trail realignment will separate the recreational uses from potential future agricultural operations and enhance the recreational experience by routing trail users through areas recently restored with native plant communities, as part of the Baron Ranch Restoration.
-With the cessation of the agricultural operations, the County will be exploring options on the future use of that portion of Baron Ranch during FY 2017-8.
+With the cessation of the agricultural operations, the County will be exploring options on the future use of Baron Ranch.

 Foothill Natural Area